HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 ## Introduction

-In the current chapter, we will rely as much as possible on <a hreflang="en" href="../2022/sustainability">the 2022 Sustainability chapter</a>.
+In the current chapter, we will rely as much as possible on [the 2022 Sustainability chapter](./../2022/sustainability).
 If you haven't yet, you should read it right now.
 Yes, recycling/reusing is a major part of sustainability.

 Since the 2022 Almanac, the field of digital sustainability has advanced considerably.
 That said, it is very much in its infancy, as this is a complex problem.
 We cannot know, with absolute certainty, what the full effects of our digital lives are on our physical planet.
 What we can be confident in is that the full impacts are bigger than generally accounted for.
 Water, land, rare minerals, and electricity are all consumed by our "clean" digital interfaces, and toxic waste is often produced.